adamgyulavari/cr2048/README.md

 Note that this is the only place where we can set the state like this, and also nothing can happen before calling the `super()` parent class' constructor.

 Now let's do some rendering.
 In the `Game.js` render method just map through the `board` and display it with the indices in a paragraph element.
-Inside of `jsx` elements you can have simple javascript code using curly braces.
+Inside of `jsx` elements you can simply have any kind of javascript code using curly braces.

 ```jsx
 render() {